-I have five published novels and my plays have been produced on the London Fringe.
+I have several published novels and my plays have been produced on the London Fringe.
 Themes include the power of creativity, the complexity of relationships and speculations about the supernatural and the future of our planet.

 I am married to TJ, a historian and artist.
 We live on the subtropical island of Gran Canaria where I spend most of my time writing novels, short stories, plays and poems.
 I also paint and TJ and I exhibit our art work together.
 My daughter, Anieka, lives in England and we make frequent trips to see her, visit art galleries, go to the theatre and attend literary events.